lucas-almeida026/modalBoxCreator/README.md

 ```
 renderModalBox({
   type: 'input',
-  title: 'What is your name?'
+  title: 'What is your name?',
   description: 'Please type only your first name',
   buttons: {
     ok: 'Confirmar'
-  }
+  },
   placeholder: 'First name'
 })
 .then(name => {